josephmate/LongLineLasso/performance_testing/analysis.md

 Turns out this was incorrect.
 When I finally implemented append, it performed significantly worse than printing matches.
+Also, I discovered a bug in the performance testing where I used --debug flag in sed which would significantly reduce it performance.

 append performance issues
 ========================